 • Fungal infections,

-• Stress: A person’s psycho-emotional state affects not only their skin, but it is directly related to the activity of all internal organs and systems, which can subsequently have a snowball effect resulting in skin irritations.
+• Stress: A person’s psycho-emotional state affects not only their skin, but also it is directly related to the activity of all internal organs and systems, which can subsequently have a snowball effect resulting in skin irritations.

 When diagnosing rashes in the case of shaving are hidden at the hair follicles of the face.
 When you start shaving, the blade inevitably hits and hurts these pimples and pustules.
 Subsequently, sweat, dirt, sebum and other irritants enter, and red acne is the visible result of the infection.
 If the inflammation, irritation and redness do not go away after two or three following the shave, and if the acne gets worse, becomes painful, and itchiness increases, then it is time to book and appointment with a good dermatologist.